 He has juried numerous local, regional, and national exhibitions in support of the arts across the country.

-My art is about labor.
-I remember my father sitting at the sewing machine patching his Wranglers in the evening.
-He was making do: A concept of thrift and pragmatism that dictates you work with the materials at hand.
-That memory mixed with the stories of other working people and led me to denim as a possible material.
-The inherent qualities of denim make it a good choice.
+When I was young, I remember my father sitting at the sewing machine patching his Wranglers in the evening after work.
+The farm crisis had reached our place near Flint, MI and he was making do: A concept of thrift and pragmatism that dictates you work with the materials at hand.
+That memory mixed with the stories of other working people, leading me to denim as a material.
 It is a universal fabric born in the dust of the cotton field, made supple by the sweat of garment workers, and embedded with the fading of second shift evenings.
+Its qualities amplified my own ideas about materials and class, providing stronger coupling between content and form.